slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Never tell people how to do things.
 Tell them what to do and they´will surprise you with their ingenuity."
 -- General George Patton*

-> *"The best executive is the one who has sense enough to pick good people to do what he wants done, and self-restraint to keep from meddling with them while they do it."
--- Theodore Roosevelt*

 > *"Management is about persuading people to do things they do not want to do, while leadership is about inspiring people to do things they never thought they could."
 -- Steve Jobs*